Transactions overview¶

 This opens up a few interesting possibilities:

-- Owner of
+- The owner of

 account_b